About the Competition

 The Distinguished Research Lectureship is among the highest honors bestowed by the faculty upon a faculty member at CU Boulder.
 Each year, the Research & Innovation Office requests nominations from faculty for this award, and a faculty review panel recommends one or more faculty members as recipients.

 The lectureship honors a tenured faculty member, Research Professor (Associate or full) or Adjoint Professor who has been with CU Boulder for at least five years and is widely recognized for a distinguished body of academic or creative achievement and prominence, as well as contributions to the educational and service missions of CU Boulder.
 Each recipient typically presents a lecture in the fall or spring following selection and receives a $2,000 stipend.

 Nominees for the Distinguished Research Lectureship must be CU Boulder faculty members who are:

-Any faculty member may nominate another member by submitting to the Vice Chancellor for Research & Innovation the appropriate supporting materials, including:
+Any faculty member may nominate another faculty member by submitting to the Vice Chancellor for Research & Innovation the appropriate supporting materials, including: